 "They all kind of confirm what people see when they look outside," Foster said.
 "That it's getting dry and getting dry very rapidly."

 Foster said if we look back over the last 60 days, the spigot has been "turned-off", so to speak.

 In Boone County, the site has only collected less than 3 inches of rain in the last 60 days and over the last 30 days, a little more than a third of an inch.

-Similar story in Campbell County at the tracking station near NKU.
-Less than two inches recorded there and in the last 30, not quite half an inch of rain in the gauge.
+It's a similar story in Campbell County at the tracking station near NKU.
+Less than two inches recorded there and in the last 30 days, not quite half an inch of rain in the gauge.

 "We go down to Owen County," Foster said.
-"1 inch over the last 60 days and only 18-hundreths over the last 30 days."
+"One inch over the last 60 days and only 18-hundreths over the last 30 days."

-Foster said, right now, we're running well below half of where we should be with rain totals.
+Foster said that right now we're running well below half of where we should be with rain totals.
 That combined with warmer than normal temperatures is proving to be a challenge.